Have you ever been told, “Don’t just stand there, do something?”

 ME: No worries, we can fix this.
 Unfortunately, being convicted of a drug crime–even a small weed citation–will suspend your license for one year, sorry to say.

 CALLER: But the judge never told me my license would be suspended for one year.

 ME: The judge doesn’t have to tell you this.
 The good news is if it’s been less than 30 days since you went to court, maybe we can still get your license back.
 Or, if it’s been longer, we can even get you a license back before the one year is up–but you’ll have to jump through some hoops.

-I feel bad asking the question, “So, you went to court without an attorney?” because, based on the call, I know the answer.
+I feel bad asking questions I already know the answer to, like, “So, you went to court without an attorney?”
 If this person had an attorney, their license probably wouldn’t have been suspended.
 But, that’s a story for another day.

 Back to the new law.

 The new law, found in Florida Statute 322.055, reduces the driver’s license suspension for drug convictions to six (6) months.
 That’s good news.

 Under the old law, if I represented someone and this drug conviction license suspension was unavoidable, one of the tricks of the trade was to get the judge to–immediately–order a Business Purposes Only License (BPO).
 We won’t dig too deep into BPO’s here, but they permit a citizen to keep driving to work, school, church, the doctor.
 It’s a great deal.

 The old law permitted BPO’s by stating that “the court may, in its sound discretion, direct the department to issue a license for driving privilege restricted to business or employment purposes only.” [emphasis added]

 Under the new law, it seems like things have gotten a tad tighter.
 Florida Statute 322.055(1), now states that “the court may, upon finding a compelling circumstance to warrant an exception, direct the department to issue a license for driving privilege restricted to business or employment purposes only.” [emphasis added]